Why transparency about our mortgage lenders is a no-brainer

 Last Updated: 07-12-2021

 Reading Time: 11 minutes

 The decision to be so transparent about our contractor mortgage lenders is somewhat unprecedented.
-When we first informed our brokers, you could have cut the tension with a chainsaw.
-Whilst we understood their reservations, neither they, us nor you need worry.
+When I first informed our brokers, you needed a chainsaw to cut the tension.
+Whilst I understood their reservations, neither they, we nor you need worry.

 Why specialist mortgage brokers exist - at all

 Confused?
 Okay.
 There is and always will be a need for specialist mortgage brokers.
 Not everyone fits into neat little pigeon holes.
 Not everyone has a regular payslip or P60 to verify their earnings.